The power of design to change “black” perception

-If black and dark themes are regarded with such high esteem in the world of art and design, why then the hypocrisy with shunning and not accepting the colour black in human skin?
+If black and dark themes are regarded with such high esteem in the world of art and design, why then the hypocrisy in shunning and not accepting the colour black in human skin?

-Albert Bushnell Hart writes in chapter 8-The Negro Character in The Southern South, ‘Many arguments as to the negro character are based upon the supposed profound barbarism and cannibalism of all Africa.
+Albert Bushnell Hart writes in Chapter 8-The Negro Character in The Southern South, ‘Many arguments as to the negro character are based upon the supposed profound barbarism and cannibalism of all Africa.
 The truth is that the African tribes, with all their ferocity and immorality, had advanced farther in the path of civilization previous to their first contact with the Europeans than the North American Indians of the Atlantic and Mississippi regions; they had gone farther in the arts, had built up more numerous communities, and established a more complex society.’
-You see, our bias against the black skin is perhaps a remnant of conditioned, mindless thinking, rather than the it being based on any reason or logic.
-This bias is so deeply ingrained that on the Netflix show 100 humans, when the humans underwent an experiment to test unconscious bias against black skin, most humans, including those with black skin shot at a black skinned man over a white skinned man in a situation of threat and high adrenaline.
+You see, our bias against black skin is perhaps a remnant of conditioned, mindless thinking, rather than it being based on any reason or logic.
+This bias is so deeply ingrained that on the Netflix show 100 Humans, when the humans underwent an experiment to test unconscious bias against black skin, most humans, including those with black skin shot at a black-skinned man over a white-skinned man in a situation of threat and high adrenaline.

-Research shows that babies become biased to faces of their own race when the exposure to own-race faces is greater than the exposure to other-race faces in their infancy, evident even at 3 months of age.
-This visual preference does not imply racial bias but in fact is an outcome of familiarity.
+Research shows that babies become biased toward faces of their own race when the exposure to own-race faces is greater than the exposure to other-race faces in their infancy, evident even at 3 months of age.
+This visual preference does not imply racial bias but in fact, is an outcome of familiarity.